uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * 3 different ways of making links stand out from the rest of the text
 * 3 different ways of using vertical & horizontal alignments
 * 3 different sets of effects (gradients, opacity/transparencies, floating elements, absolute elements...)
 * 3 different ways of including some changes that make your site uniquely yours.
-For exmaple: your favorite color, your favorite fonts, etc.
+For example: your favourite colour, your favourite fonts, etc.
 * 1 layout should use `flexbox`
 * Every visible HTML element should be customized by your CSS in some way
 * Do not include CSS for elements that your page does not have!